 \section{Introduction}

-The physics of one dimensional structures attracts recently much interest both in theory and in experiment due to its relevant for nanotechnology \cite{Colinge/Greer:2016,Xu/etal:2011,Dreyfus/etal:2009}.
-With the emergence of th manipulation and high resolution imaging instruments such as the Scanning tunneling microscopy (STM), scanning tunneling spectroscopy (STS) and atom probe tomography \cite{Chellali/etal:2020,Chellali/etal:2019,Chellali/etal:2016,Chellali/etal:2012}, it is possible in currents experiments to manipulate one dimensional chains of atoms or molecules with only one atom or molecules in diameter \cite{Flohr/etal:2012,Iancu/etal:2009,Zhou/etal:2008}.
-The latter have been shown to have a unique and fascinating properties which does not exist in two or three dimensions \cite{Dubin:1997,Prestipino/Giaquinta:2003, Prestipino:2003}.
+The physics of one-dimensional structures attracted much interest both in theory and in experiment due to its relevant for nanotechnology \cite{Colinge/Greer:2016,Xu/etal:2011,Dreyfus/etal:2009}.
+With the emergence of the manipulation and high resolution imaging instruments such as the scanning tunneling microscopy, scanning tunneling spectroscopy and atom probe tomography \cite{Chellali/etal:2020,Chellali/etal:2019,Chellali/etal:2016,Chellali/etal:2012}, it is possible in current experiments to manipulate one-dimensional chains of atoms or molecules \cite{Flohr/etal:2012,Iancu/etal:2009,Zhou/etal:2008}.
+These chains have been shown to have a unique and fascinating properties which do not exist in two or three dimensions \cite{Dubin:1997,Prestipino/Giaquinta:2003, Prestipino:2003}.

-One dimensional hard rods played a central role in the development of classical density functional theory \cite{Bakhti/etal:2012,Bakhti/etal:2013,Bakhti:2013a,Bakhti/etal:2014,Bakhti/etal:2015c,Girardeau/Astrakharchik:2012} and it is paradigm model for the statistical mechanics of an extended molecules or polymers.
+One dimensional hard rods played a central role in the development of classical density functional theory \cite{Bakhti/etal:2012,Bakhti/etal:2013,Bakhti:2013a,Bakhti/etal:2014,Bakhti/etal:2015c,Girardeau/Astrakharchik:2012} and it is a paradigm model for the statistical mechanics of an extended molecules or polymers \cite{Harnau/Dietrich:2002,Harnau/Dietrich:2007}.
 It has been extensively studied and many exact results have been derived.
-Beside their mathematical interest, the exactly solvable models in one dimension are important to test the quality of the simulation experiments and they provide an insight to the structure of the theory in three dimension such as the fundamental measure theory \cite{Rosenfeld:1989, Lafuente/Cuesta:2002b,Tarazona/etal:2008} which has been inspired in its construction by the Percus free energy for hard rods in an arbitrary external field \cite{Percus:1976,Robledo/Varea:1981}.
-In addition, if the external potential is uni-directional, the $2D$ and the $3D$ systems are reduced to an effective $1D$ systems in which the $1D$ effective density is the planar average of density of the higher dimensional systems.
+Beside their mathematical interest, the exactly solvable models in one dimension are important to test the quality of the simulation experiments and they provide an insight to the structure of the theory in three-dimension such as the fundamental measure theory \cite{Rosenfeld:1989, Lafuente/Cuesta:2002b,Tarazona/etal:2008} which has been inspired in its construction by the Percus free energy for hard rods in an arbitrary external field \cite{Percus:1976,Robledo/Varea:1981}.
+In addition, if the external potential is uni-directional, the $2D$ and the $3D$ systems are reduced to effective $1D$ systems in which the $1D$ effective density is the planar average of density of the higher dimensional systems.